Legion2/CorsairLightingProtocol/README.md

 Additionally, the [FastLED](http://fastled.io/) library must be installed.

 ## Create a Lighting Node PRO
+This guide will teach you how to create a Lighting Node PRO with an Arduino Leonardo compatible board.
+If you have an Arduino Uno or Mega, see the [other guide](https://github.com/Legion2/CorsairLightingProtocol/wiki/How-to-use-on-Arduino-Uno-and-Arduino-Mega).

-1. Open the example "LightingNodePRO", you can find it in Arduino IDE in the Examples menu -> Corsair Lighting Protocol -> LightingNodePRO or in the [examples directory](examples) if you download this project.
+1. Open the example "LightingNodePRO", you can find it in Arduino IDE in the File menu->Examples->Corsair Lighting Protocol->LightingNodePRO or in the [examples directory](examples) if you download this project.

    ![open example sketch](docs/open-example.png)
 1. Follow [these steps](https://github.com/Legion2/CorsairLightingProtocolBoards#how-to-use-these-boards-in-arduino) to install the CLP Boards and upload the sketch to your Arduino.